gamblor21/Laughing_Skull/README.md

 * Boards like the Hallowing have a built in motion sensor that could be used (if you shake it maybe it says to put it down!)
 * NeoPixels could light up in certain situations or to add to the surprise
 * A microphone sensor could allow the project to react to sound instead of light
-* New sounds an animations can be added following the base code that is provided
+* New sounds and animations can be added following the base code that is provided

 ### Credits for Audio